WFN Files

 NMGO.BAT Invokes NONMEM run with runname control stream argument e.g. nmgo theopd

-NMGOSIM.BAT Work around for NONMEM unreliable simulation and estimation steps in single problem.
+NMGOSIM.BAT Combines simulation and estimation which may be used for performing a parametric bootstrap.
 It uses a simulation control stream (simctl) to generate a specified number (nrep) of simulated data sets.
 Each data set is then used by an estimation control stream (estctl).
-The parameter estimates from all nrep runs are saved in a single file (estctl.txt) in the estctl run directory e.g. nmgosim simctl estctl 1000
+The parameter estimates from all nrep runs are saved in a single file (estctl.smy) in the estctl run directory e.g. nmgosim simctl estctl 1000

 NMLLP.BAT Creates and executes a series of runs with a specified parameter fixed to each of a set of user specified values.
 Can be used to create a log likelihood profile.
 Usage is nmllp runname pname val1 val2 ... e.g. nmllp theopd pope0 -100 0 100.1 150 200.
 Because of compiler restrictions on file names the resulting runnames will have any decimal points in parameter values replaced by "p".
 In the previous example the parameter value of 100.1 will have a runname of theopd_pope0100p1.

 NMMBT.BAT Creates model building table.
 This is a combination of nmobj and *.smy file results.
 Merges parameter estimates from all runs into a single table.
 Accounts for different names for parameters.
 Tab delimited format makes it suitable for reading into Excel.
-Standard errors can be included by setting the nmmbtse environment variable e.g. set nmmbtse=y before running nmmbt.
+Standard errors can be included by setting the nmmbtse environment variable e.g. set nmmbtse=y before running nmmbt. nmmbt has replaced the nmlst command.

 NMMSF.BAT Converts full control stream to use MSFI file e.g. nmmsf theopd